maciejg-git/vue-litewind/src/documentation/pages/dropdown.md

 ###### Dropdown activation

-To control dropdown visibility you can use `reference` slot (recommended method) or `v-trigger` component.
+To control dropdown visibility and placement you can use:

+- element in the `reference` slot of the `v-dropdown` (recommended method)
+- element in the `v-trigger` component.
+See the [usage and example](#ExampleDropdownTrigger).

 To control it programatically you can add optional `v-model` or call exposed `show()` and `hide()` functions.

 ###### Menu content

-Dropdown menu allows for any type of content inside.
-To make it flexible it does not have own default container, you can use `v-card` with variants or utility classes to organize content.
+`v-dropdown` does not have own default container for content.
+You can use `v-card` or any other element for that purpose.
+This makes dropdown menu flexible and allows for any type of content inside.

 ###### Teleport